 1. Agility becomes the norm – finally

 Forced into the action of a more unorthodox nature in response to the pandemic, businesses and people have adapted in the most rapid transition we’ve seen in work in a long time.
-I’ve been exploring ‘agile’ and self-managed systems of work for over a decade.
+I’ve been exploring ‘agile’ and self-managed systems of work and HR theories for over a decade.
 I’ve come to love it and am biased towards it for a range of reasons.
 Not just because I declare myself as anti-hierarchical, but because it works.

 The pandemic response was a shared experience by all businesses, which made it even more acutely obvious what was happening as a result of dispersed home-based working for around 49% of the working population (in desk-based jobs).
 We were all discovering how we get work done, connect with others, strategise, plan, do, learn and share.
 I call this the ‘knowing’ of the work itself, not just having skills or experience of a desired outcome.